FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Experimental Results

+In this section, we explore the impact of input and redundant message size on the performance of FakeTagger in recovering message.

-Capacity is an important factor for measuring the capability of our DeepTag in embedding message.
+Capacity is an important factor for measuring the capability of our FakeTagger in embedding message.
 A large capacity indicates that the carrier can contain more information which could represent a large number of UID in our work.
-Thus, we explore the impact of message size on the performance of DeepTag in recovering messages.
+The success of our FakeTagger relies on introducing channel coding with redundant message which could tolerate a certain extent errors and recover the message correctly.
+Thus, in our work, we explore this two message size on the performance of FakeTagger.

-Fig.~\ref{fig3} shows the relation between the accuracy of DeepTag in recovering messages and the length of message on three GANs.
-For STGAN and StarGAN, the input image size is 256$\times$256 which is the most common size in sharing images on the social networks.
-We select the bald attribute for STGAN and blond hair attribute for StarGAN.
-These two attributes involve less manipulated regions, which could be better for us to illustrate the problem.
+Fig.~\ref{fig3} shows the relation between the accuracy of FakeTagger in recovering messages and the length of message on four DeepFakes GANs.
+For the four types of DeepFakes, the input image size is 256$\times$256 which is the most common size in sharing images on the social networks.
+We select the mustache attribute with STGAN.
+The redundant message size is $150$ bits for all the input message.

-Experimental results show that the length of message has a negative impact on the performance of DeepTag in recovering embedded message.
-DeepTag can achieve an accuracy of more than 95\% on the three GNAs when the size of embedded message is $20$ bits.
-However, the accuracy reduces to less than 70\% when the size of embedded message is $50$ bits.
-Actually, the $30$ bits of message can represent more than $1$ billion different UIDs and the $35$ bits can represent more than $34$ billion UIDs.
+Results show that the length of message has a negative impact on the performance in recovering embedded message.
+FakeTagger can achieve an accuracy of more than 95\% on the four DeepFakes when the size of input message is $20$ bits and the redundancy rate is 750\%.
+However, the accuracy reduces to less than 90\% when the size of embedded message is $45$ bits and the redundancy rate is 333.3\%.
+Actually, the $30$ bits of message can represent more than $1$ billion different UIDs and the $35$ bits can represent more than $34$ billion UIDs, where the redundancy rate is 500\%, and 428\%, respectively.
 We believe that message with the $30$ bits or $35$ bits is enough for a social media platform to assign each user a specified UID.